gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ### Globbing patterns
-It is often impractical to specify all source filepaths individually, so grunt supports filename expansion (also know as globbing) via the built-in [node-glob][] and [minimatch][] libraries.
+It is often impractical to specify all source filepaths individually, so Grunt supports filename expansion (also know as globbing) via the built-in [node-glob][] and [minimatch][] libraries.

 [node-glob]: https://github.com/isaacs/node-glob
 [minimatch]: https://github.com/isaacs/minimatch